drachenwald/dun-in-mara/about/conduct.md

 > of anyone being harassed or bullied, contact a seneschal, President of the SCA, or
 > your Kingdom’s Board Ombudsman."

+For further details, please refer to the Kingdom of Drachenwald's Code of Conduct, available on the [Seneschal's Page](https://drachenwald.sca.org/offices/seneschal/).